PacktPublishing/Software-Architecture-with-Spring-6.0/README.md

 ## Feedback and Contributions

 Your feedback is invaluable!
-Feel free to open issues, suggest improvements, or share your thoughts.
+Feel free to contact us about issues, suggest improvements, or share your thoughts.
 This repository will be updated with any errata and additional resources to accompany the book.

 **Thank you for embarking on this journey in software architecture!
 Happy coding and architecting!**